Bioacoustics: Animal sounds

 Sounds used by animals that fall within the scope of bioacoustics include a wide range of frequencies and media, and are often not "sound" in the narrow sense of the word (i.e. compression waves that propagate through air and are detectable by the human ear).
 Katydid crickets, for example, communicate by sounds with frequencies higher than 100 kHz, far into the ultrasound range.
 Lower, but still in ultrasound, are sounds used by bats for echolocation.
 A segmented marine worm Leocratides kimuraorum produces one of the loudest popping sounds in the ocean at 157 dB, frequencies 1–100 kHz, similar to the snapping shrimps.
 On the other side of the frequency spectrum are low frequency-vibrations, often not detected by hearing organs, but with other, less specialized sense organs.
 The examples include ground vibrations produced by elephants whose principal frequency component is around 15 Hz, and low- to medium-frequency substrate-borne vibrations used by most insect orders.
 Many animal sounds, however, do fall within the frequency range detectable by a human ear, between 20 and 20,000 Hz.
 Mechanisms for sound production and detection are just as diverse as the signals themselves.

 Plant sounds

-In a series of scientific journal articles published between 2013 and 2016, Dr Monica Gagliano of the University of Western Australia extended the science to include plant bioacoustics.
+In a series of scientific journal articles published between 2013 and 2016, Monica Gagliano of the University of Western Australia extended the science to include plant bioacoustics.